Experience High School life in Canada!

 Due to the city’s agricultural past, Guelphites (as they’re known) tend to care deeply about protecting the natural environment and giving back to their community.
 Consistently ranked one of the best places to live in Canada, Guelph offers its residents an exceptionally high quality of life, family-friendly neighbourhoods, and one of the lowest crime rates in all of Canada.

 Located in the central area of Guelph, the school is one of the most traditional in Ontario.
 It was founded in 1854 and the current building is from the 1960's. and is home for around 800 students, and offers many courses in different areas.
-Participants of the Semana Santa programme will be able to indicate their preferred subjects, and should there be availability, CISS MLI will work with the school to place them.
+Participants of the January High School Experience programme will be able to indicate their preferred subjects, and should there be availability, CISS MLI will work with the school to place them.
 Besides the regular classrooms, the school also has computer labs, science labs, art rooms, drama room, music room, broadcasting studio, auditorium, greenhouse, chapel, gymnasiums, football and soccer field, 8-lane track, indoor 2-lane running track, weight room, cafeteria and library/learning commons.

 |Sun - Dec 29||Mon - Dec 30||Tue - Dec 31||Wed - Jan 1||Thu - Jan 2||Fri - Jan 3||Sat - Jan 4|